GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -c, --currentSession   List out the current default session -h, --help             show CLI help
-  -n, --name=name        [default: New Default Session] Give a name for the default session -o, --out=out          [default: ./config.json] path to config file in JB2 installation directory to write out to -s, --session=session  set path to a file containing session in json format -t, --tracks=tracks    Track id or track ids as comma separated string to put into default session
+  -n, --name=name        [default: New Default Session] Give a name for the default session -s, --session=session  set path to a file containing session in json format -t, --tracks=tracks    Track id or track ids as comma separated string to put into default session